Creamy, energizing, and packed with vegan protein—this chocolate matcha smoothie is perfect post-workout or as a delicious way to recharge.

 Matcha is a finely ground powder of whole green tea leaves, making it more concentrated in antioxidants, amino acids, and caffeine than regular green tea, which is steeped and discarded.
 Matcha provides a slower, more sustained energy release due to L-theanine.

-You can, but frozen banana gives a thicker, creamier texture.
+You can, but a frozen banana gives a thicker, creamier texture.
 If using fresh, add ice cubes to maintain consistency.

 Yes!
 To make this a smoothie bowl, reduce the liquid to ½–¾ cup, blend until thick, and serve in a bowl.
 Top with fresh fruit, cocoa nibs, hemp seeds, granola, or a drizzle of nut butter for added texture and nutrients.